UbiquityRobotics/bt_joystick/README.md

     ROS Param            Default  Description
-    bt_mac_address  FF:FF:80:06:6C:59     Bluetooth LE MAC Address (EACH unit is different MAC Addr) speed_stopped           0.0   Robot X speed when stopped (can be used to null out robot offset) speed_fwd_normal        0.2   Robot forward X speed in M/Sec for joystick forward straight speed_fwd_turning       0.2   Robot forward X speed in M/Sec for joystick in turn mode (not rotate mode)
+    bt_mac_address  FF:FF:80:06:6C:59     Bluetooth LE MAC Address (EACH unit is different MAC Addr) output_to_joy           1     Output ROS joystick messages to the /joy ROS topic output_to_cmd_vel       0     Output ROS twist messages to the /cmd_vel_joy ROS topic speed_stopped           0.0   Robot X speed when stopped (can be used to null out robot offset) speed_fwd_normal        0.2   Robot forward X speed in M/Sec for joystick forward straight speed_fwd_turning       0.2   Robot forward X speed in M/Sec for joystick in turn mode (not rotate mode)